If flakes are experimental, what's the experiment?

 - on the one hand, flakes are obviously a success: they’re widely in use throughout the gitverse

-- on the other hand, flakes are a failure: they scope creep and the attempts to finalize them died
+- on the other hand, flakes have obviously failed: they scope creep and the attempts to finalize them died

 - ironically, flakes become a social experiment in open-source governance instead of a feature experiment